ricardostange/Pyano/README.md

 This script needs some things to work:
 1. It needs to have fluidsynth .dlls in the same directory.
 The dlls can be downloaded from https://www.fluidsynth.org/
-Just copy ALL .dlls from fluidsynth/bin folder to script folder.
+Just copy ALL .dlls from fluidsynth/bin folder to C:\Windows\System32 folder.

 2. Install pyFluidSynth, it can be installed with the command: ```pip install pyfluidsynth```